polterguy/phosphorusfive/plugins/p5.lambda/README.md

 #### Notice!

 Nodes starting with either an underscore (_) or a period (.), are _impossible_ to evaluate with p5.lambda.
-Hence, Active Events starting with one of these characters, are considered "C# only Active Events", only possible to raise from C#.
+Hence, Active Events starting with one of these characters, are considered "protected events", and only C# code, can raise these.

-This is by convention, to make it possible to create "p5.lambda hidden Active Events", which is only possible to raise from C#, for security reasons for instance.

 Realize though, you can evaluate an *[eval]* block, which has a name, starting with an underscore or period.
 However, the *[eval]* block won't raise any Active Events starting with either of these two characters.

 The convention is to use underscore (_) for "data segment", and period (.) for "invisible Active Events", although, you can choose this for yourself.
-There is no semantic difference in whether or not you use an underscore or a period.
+There are no semantic differences in whether or not you use an underscore or a period.

 #### Evaluating stuff that's not a node